Configuring Database Maintenance Options

 To manage saved scan results:

-1. Click on the Configuration tab > Database Maintenance Options > Manage saved scan results.
+1. Click on the Configuration tab > Database Maintenance Options > Manage scan results....

 2. To delete saved scan results, select the particular result(s) and click Delete Scan(s).

-3. To let GFI LanGuard manage database maintenance for you, select Scans generated during the last to delete scan results, which are older than a specific number of days/weeks, or months or Scans per scan target per profile in number of to retain only a specific number of recent scan results.
+3. To let GFI LanGuard manage database maintenance for you, go to tab Retention and select Scan Results - Keep scans generated during the last to delete scan results which are older than a specific number of days/weeks/months or Scan Results - Keep scans per scan target per profile in number of to retain only a specific number of recent scan results.

 GFI LanGuard maintains a global list of scanned computers for licensing purposes.
 Any computers in excess of what is specified in the licensing information are not scanned.